afaber999/ZigEsp32c3BareMetal/readme.md

 On linux system the build script assumes that the esptool python tool is installed

 # CREDITS:
-Inspiration form the following project:
+Inspiration from the following project:

 MicroZig : https://github.com/ZigEmbeddedGroup/microzig
 Mini rv32: https://github.com/ringtailsoftware/zig-minirv32